Terrastories/terrastories/README.md

 A default offline map with freely licensed, pre-generated vector tiles for the entire planet is available at https://github.com/terrastories/default-offline-tiles.
 You will have the option of downloading these using the setup script below.
 Alternatively, you can manually download these files and place them in the `map/` directory, and they should work when you load Terrastories in Field Kit mode.

-If you want to create your own OSM map tiles, you can do so with the Protomaps [OpenStreetMap Extracts](http://app.protomaps.com/downloads/osm) tool.
+If you want to create your own OSM map tiles, you can do so with the Protomaps [OpenStreetMap Extracts](http://app.protomaps.com/downloads/osm) tool or by running a `pmtiles extract` command as documented in the [go-pmtiles](https://github.com/protomaps/go-pmtiles) repository.
 Or, you can provide your own custom map tiles and style.

 ### Setup